-If you love winter squash and all things fall snacking, wait until you try these crispy Delicata Squash Quesadillas.
-This easy gluten free quesadillas recipe is a combination of cheesy, sweet flavors, with a hint of spice.
+If you love winter squash and fall snacking, wait until you try these crispy Gluten Free Quesadillas.
+This easy gluten free quesadillas recipe combines cheesy, sweet flavors with a hint of spice.

-Snack lovers rejoice because I am sharing my son’s new favorite recipe with you.
+Snack lovers rejoice because I share my son’s new favorite recipe.
 He has been going crazy over making quesadillas for an after-school snack.
 This new gluten free quesadilla recipe combines Real California Milk Cheese and pepperoni in one flavorful hand-held snack.

 This stovetop quesadilla recipe is super easy to make.
 I find that cooking quesadillas on the stovetop so much easier than baking them.
 Also, when you cook your gluten free quesadillas on the stove, you can flip them like pancakes so both sides get crispy!

 I added some spinach leaves to round out the nutrition… because it is a great way to sneak some greens into my kids’ snack.
 This easy gluten free quesadilla recipe is fully customizable.
 You choose your fillings!